Originally inhabited by Muscogee people, Ozark, Alabama has a rich history.

 This 640-acre facility boasts boating, hiking trails and even basketball and volleyball areas.

-There are public beaches surrounding the lake, offering the ideal location for a family picnic, and shallow swimming, plus if you want to go fishing, the lake is well stocked with largemouth bass, bream and catfish.
+There are public beaches surrounding the lake, which for me was the ideal location for a family picnic, and shallow swimming.
+If you want to go fishing, the lake is well stocked with largemouth bass, bream and catfish.

 During summer months, pavilions serve light snacks and beverages, and lifeguards are stationed on the shores to keep an eye on those taking a cooling dip in the lake.